-Before explaining the 5 percent rule further, let's first define a few investment terms you need to know for building a portfolio of mutual funds.
+Before explaining the 5% rule further, let's first define a few investment terms you need to know for building a portfolio of mutual funds.

-Definitions of Terms for Building a Portfolio of Mutual Funds
+Definitions of Terms for Building a Mutual Fund Portfolio

-When building a portfolio of mutual funds, you'll want to keep in mind the various types of assets and the different types of mutual funds.
+When building a portfolio of mutual funds, keep in mind the various types of assets and the different types of mutual funds.
 This will help in determining how much of one asset or one mutual fund type to allocate in your portfolio.

 Here are the basics to know: